Related videos:

 This operation is part of the Vigilant Sentry Operation, the federal program of the Homeland Security Task Force–Southeast (HSTF-SE), which combines air, land, and maritime assets to curb irregular migration to the United States.

-According to data from the U.S. Department of Homeland Security and the Ministry of Interior of Cuba compiled by the digital site Café Fuerte, since the resumption of deportation flights in April 2023, a total of 3,142 Cuban migrants have been returned in 39 air operations.
+According to data from the U.S. Department of Homeland Security and the Ministry of the Interior of Cuba compiled by the digital site Café Fuerte, since the resumption of deportation flights in April 2023, a total of 3,142 Cuban migrants have been returned in 39 air operations.
 Trump is the president who has deported the most Cubans in the history of the United States, with 5,549.

 Filed under: